adhanani05/adhanani05/README.md

 **I’m currently working on**
 - Building apps for my software studio
-- Building a compiler in rust
-- Automating my trading strategy in python
 - Creating a CLI for my canvas assignments

 **Interests**